edamilare35/aws-scalable-website-/README.md

 # AWS Scalable website/
- This repository documents the setup of a scalable virtual  sserver and landing page for a commercial client using AWS EC2.
+ This repository documents the setup of a scalable virtual  server and landing page for a commercial client using AWS EC2.

 ## Table of Contents